mslinn/awsLambdaTest/README.md

 #  Command Line AWS Lambda, API Gateway and IAM

-This documents how to use a command line to define and invoke a Lambda function.
+This GitHub project documents how to use a command line to define and invoke an AWS Lambda function.
 Invocation will be via unsigned synchronous requests using two types of API Gateways: HTTP and REST.
 The reason for not requiring a request to be signed is so the API is publicly accessible.
 This means no security credentials are necessary to invoke the Lambda functions behind their API Gateways.